Royal finances: Where does the Queen get her money?

 How else does the Royal Family receive money?

-As well as the Sovereign Grant, the Queen also receives private income from the Queen's Privy Purse, which is passed down from monarch to monarch.
+The Queen also receives money from a private estate called the Duchy of Lancaster, which is passed down from monarch to monarch.

-This is the money from another private estate - known as the Duchy of Lancaster - which covers over 18,000 hectares of land.
-It includes areas like Lancashire and Yorkshire, as well as property in central London.
+It covers more than 18,000 hectares of land in areas such as Lancashire and Yorkshire, as well as property in central London, and generates about £20m a year in profits.

-In the year ending March 2020, the Duchy of Lancaster made a profit of just over £23m.
+Whoever holds the title of Duke of Cornwall (currently Prince Charles) benefits from the Duchy of Cornwall.
+It mainly covers land in south-west England and also generates about £20m a year.

+The way money is spent from the Duchy of Lancaster of Duchy of Cornwall is not made public.

-The Queen also has an income through properties such as Sandringham and Balmoral, which she owns personally.
+The Queen also has income through properties such as Sandringham and Balmoral, which she owns personally.
+Some Royal Family members also have private art, jewellery and stamp collections.

-According to the government, the Queen voluntarily pays tax on her private income and the income from the Duchy of Lancaster.
+The Queen and Prince Charles voluntarily pay tax on the profits from the duchies.

 What about security?